mmphego/mmphego.github.io/_posts/2021-07-25-How-to-configure-Jaeger-Data-source-on-Grafana-and-debug-network-issues-with-Bind-utilities.md

 # The Story

-As a [mentor for a Udacity nanodegree](https://blog.mphomphego.co.za/blog/2021/01/03/How-I-became-a-Udacity-Mentor.html), I realized that most students have difficulty adding [data source](https://grafana.com/docs/grafana/latest/datasources/) Jaeger tracing on the Grafana and Prometheus clusters of Kubernetes.
+As a [mentor for a Udacity nanodegree](https://blog.mphomphego.co.za/blog/2021/01/03/How-I-became-a-Udacity-Mentor.html), I realized that most students had difficulties adding [Jaeger](https://www.jaegertracing.io) tracing [data source](https://grafana.com/docs/grafana/latest/datasources/) on Grafana & Prometheus running in a Kubernetes cluster.

 According to the [docs](https://www.jaegertracing.io/docs/1.24/):
 > Jaeger is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems, including distributed context propagation, distributed transaction monitoring, root cause analysis, service dependency analysis and performance/latency optimization